June 30, 2022

 Download the report and see the data for your county by visiting www.abletrust.org/hiddensolutions

 According to The Able Trust President and CEO Allison Chase, “Florida projects growth of more than 400,000 new jobs annually between now and 2030.
-At the same time, the national conversation around diversity, equity, and inclusion of our workforce is at center stage for business, government, and community leaders.
 There is no better time to leverage Florida’s talented yet underutilized pool of workers with disabilities to strengthen our workforce and ensure Florida’s economy continues to grow.”

 To help reach the goal to add 300,000 more individuals with disabilities to the workforce in Florida by 2032, The Able Trust launched a three-year initiative: Inclusive Florida: Powered by The Able Trust to identify best practices and provide solutions for the challenges Florida faces in increasing persons with disabilities into the state’s workforce.

 “We are excited about the launch of Inclusive Florida,” said Laurie Sallarulo, Chair of The Able Trust Board of Directors and President and CEO of Junior Achievement of South Florida.
 “The Able Trust is committed to increasing disability employment, and Inclusive Florida will combine research, outreach and capacity building to help strengthen Florida’s statewide disability employment efforts and reach this important goal.
 The report we’re releasing today will help employers, disability employment counselors, legislators and Floridians with disabilities better understand how Florida is progressing in becoming more inclusive.”